Hannah-Ga/DUAL-RCWL-0516-SPEED-MEASUREMENT/README.md

 # GFS-RADAR
 This project includes the use of two **RCWL-0516** microwave-Radar modules, a **BLE HC-10**, [lcd name] and a **STM32 Nucleo L152RE** Microcontroller [But many different Microcontroller can be used].
-## Project
-Two **RCWL-0516** Modules were placed on wodden Pillars aproximately 50cm away from Each other, facing upwards.
-If a Object, for example a Hand passes in close Proximity to those Sensors (around 5cm above them), movement will be detected and the Sensors sends a digital HIGH Signal from the OUT pin.
-This triggers a External Interrupt and Starts a Timer.
-When the second Sensor also detects movement in a timespan of 4 seconds after the first one, it triggers a Second Interrupt, stopping the Timer and Calculating the average speed of said Object.

 ## RCWL-0516
 <img src="https://github.com/Hannah-Ga/GFS-RADAR/blob/main/images/rcwl-0516.png" width="300" alt="rcwl-0516">